Gautam A. Rana

-Gautam A. Rana is an Indian-American lawyer and diplomat who has served as the United States ambassador to Slovakia since September 2022.
+Gautam A. Rana is an American lawyer and diplomat who served as the United States ambassador to Slovakia from 2022 to 2026.

 Early life and education

+Rana immigrated to the United States from India at around age four and was raised in an immigrant family.
+His experiences as an Indian-American influenced his later interest in public service and diplomacy.

 Rana earned both Bachelor of Arts and Bachelor of Science degrees from the University of Pennsylvania.
 He then received a Juris Doctor from the Vanderbilt University School of Law, and then a Master of Arts from the National Defense University.

 Career

-Rana is a career member of the Senior Foreign Service, with the rank of Counselor.
-He served as Deputy Chief of Mission of the U.S. Embassy in Algeria.
-Before this, he was the Deputy Chief of Mission and Chargé d'Affaires ad interim at the U.S. Embassy in Ljubljana, Slovenia.
-Rana was also focused on Afghanistan and Pakistan during his stint on the National Security Council and previously served as the Deputy Minister Counselor for Political Affairs at the U.S. Embassy in New Delhi.
+Rana is a career member of the Senior Foreign Service, with the rank of counselor.
+He served as deputy chief of mission of the U.S. Embassy in Algeria.
+Before this, he was the deputy chief of mission and chargé d'Affaires ad interim at the U.S. Embassy in Ljubljana, Slovenia.

+Rana was also focused on Afghanistan and Pakistan during his stint on the National Security Council and previously served as the deputy minister counselor for political affairs at the U.S. Embassy in New Delhi.

 Rana has served in various roles within the United States Department of State, working in Iraq, Pakistan, Afghanistan, and the UAE.